dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

    You can activate multiframe edition with the Multiframe button next to the modes selector (faded lines icon).
    See :doc:`Multiframe </grease_pencil/multiframe>` for more information.

-Interpolate
-   When you are animating simple shapes with strokes that have the same amount of points, you can use the Interpolate tool to automatically add new breakdown keyframes.
-   See :doc:`Interpolation </grease_pencil/animation/interpolation>` for more information.

 Examples